Korean shamanism: Korean War and division

-The popularization of folklore studies in the 1970s resulted in the notion of rr as Korea's ancient tradition gaining acceptance among growing numbers of educated South Koreans.
-In 1962, South Korea had introduced a Cultural Properties Protection Law that recognised performing arts as intangible cultural heritage; some folklorists used this to help defend the rr.
-In the latter part of the 20th century, the rr rituals were increasingly revived as a form of theatrical performance linked to cultural conservation and tourism.
-From the 1980s onward, South Korea's government designated certain rr as Human Cultural Treasures.
-One of the best-known examples was Kim Geum-hwa, who from the 1980s performed for foreign anthropologists, toured Western countries, and appeared in documentaries.
-Reflecting the view of rr as an important part of Korea's cultural heritage, a rr was depicted on a South Korean postage stamp while rr elements were included at the Seoul 1988 Olympic Arts Festival and the 1988 inauguration of President Roh Tae-woo.
-Paintings of rr deities became increasingly collectable in the 1980s and 1990s.
+In the 1970s, the popularization of folklore studies led to greater social acceptance among South Koreans of the idea that Musok was Korea's ancient religion.
+In 1962, South Korea had introduced a Cultural Properties Protection Law that recognised performing arts as intangible cultural heritage; some folklorists used this to defend the rr.
+From the 1980s, South Korea's government designated certain rr as Human Cultural Treasures.
+One of the best-known was Kim Kŭm-hwa, who from the 1980s performed for foreign anthropologists, toured Western countries, and appeared in documentaries.
+Musok rituals were increasingly revived as theatrical performances linked to cultural conservation and tourism, and Musok elements were included at the Seoul 1988 Olympic Arts Festival and President Roh Tae-woo's 1988 inauguration.

-The rr were often regarded favorably within South Korea's rr (Popular Culture Movement) pro-democracy campaign from the 1970s; several rr were active in the movement and became emblematic of its struggle.
-Advocacy groups were also formed to advance the cause of the rr, keen to present the tradition as lying at the heart of Korean culture, while the 1980s also saw rr begin to write books about themselves. rr also adapted to new technologies; from the 1990s they increasingly used the Internet to advertise their services, while portrayals of rr became widespread on South Korean television in the 2010s.
-This increasing cultural visibility improved the mudang's social image.
+Several rr were involved in the rr (Popular Culture Movement) pro-democracy campaign from the 1970s, becoming emblematic of its cause.
+Further Musok advocacy groups appeared, often presenting the tradition as being at the heart of Korean culture.
+The 1980s saw rr begin to write books about themselves, with Musok deity paintings becoming increasingly collectable in the 1980s and 1990s.
+From the 1990s, rr began used the Internet to advertise their services, while portrayals of rr became widespread on South Korean television in the 2010s.
+This new cultural visibility improved the mudang's social image.

-Since the early 19th century, a number of movements of revitalization or innovation of traditional Korean shamanism arose.
-They are characterized by an organized structure, a codified doctrine, and a body of scriptural texts.
-They may be grouped into three major families: the family of Daejongism or Dangunism, the Donghak-originated movements (including Cheondoism and Suunism), and the family of Jeungsanism (including Jeung San Do, Daesun Jinrihoe, the now-extinct Bocheonism, and many other sects).